 It’s better to focus on effort and the action your baby is doing.
 ‘You worked hard on that’ versus ‘you’re so good at that,’ ” says Stanford psychology Professor Carol S. Dweck.”

 This is one of the most important pillars of parenting.
 Patient and enduring parents always bring up happy kids.
 While a cranky and impatient parent will transfer the same attribute to his kid.

-Remember, kids, are almost always in a happy-go-lucky picnic mood.
+Remember, kids, are almost always in a cheerful picnic mood.
 So don’t expect them to consider your not-so-good-mood before they decide to blow off the house with their balloons.